loutwice/betaflight-configurator/README.md

-# Betaflight Configurator
+# Emuflight Configurator

 ![Betaflight](http://static.rcgroups.net/forums/attachments/6/1/0/3/7/6/a9088900-228-bf_logo.jpg)

 [![Crowdin](https://d322cqt584bo4o.cloudfront.net/betaflight-configurator/localized.svg)](https://crowdin.com/project/betaflight-configurator)

-Betaflight Configurator is a crossplatform configuration tool for the Betaflight flight control system.
+Emuflight Configurator is a crossplatform configuration tool for the Emuflight flight control system.

-It runs as an app within Google Chrome and allows you to configure the Betaflight software running on any [supported Betaflight target](https://github.com/betaflight/betaflight/tree/master/src/main/target).
+It runs as an app within Google Chrome and allows you to configure the Emuflight software running on any [supported Emuflight target](https://github.com/betaflight/betaflight/tree/master/src/main/target).

 There is also now a standalone version available, since Google Chrome Apps are getting deprecated on platforms that aren't Chrome OS.
 [Downloads are available in Releases.](https://github.com/betaflight/betaflight-configurator/releases)

-Various types of aircraft are supported by the tool and by Betaflight, e.g. quadcopters, hexacopters, octocopters and fixed-wing aircraft.
+Various types of aircraft are supported by the tool and by Emuflight, e.g. quadcopters, hexacopters, octocopters and fixed-wing aircraft.

 ## Authors

-Betaflight Configurator is a [fork](#credits) of the Cleanflight Configurator with support for Betaflight instead of Cleanflight.
+Emuflight Configurator is a [fork](#credits) of the Cleanflight Configurator with support for Emuflight instead of Cleanflight.

-This configurator is the only configurator with support for Betaflight specific features.
+This configurator is the only configurator with support for Emuflight specific features.
 It will likely require that you run the latest firmware on the flight controller.
 If you are experiencing any problems please make sure you are running the [latest firmware version](https://github.com/betaflight/betaflight/releases/).

 ## Installation